Kid’s Dress Up Station

-The clothing area had been painted with oil paint underneath the wallpaper, so I sanded it and spray-primed it (which is a lot faster than painting) and then sprayed it out with a white semi-gloss paint.
+The clothing area had been painted with oil paint underneath the wallpaper, so I sanded it and spray-primed it (which is a lot faster than painting) and then sprayed it out with white semi-gloss paint.
 The drawers (which were unfinished wood) got the same treatment.
 For pieces like this – especially interiors, spray-paint is an easy and quick alternative to brush and roller.

 There’s a separate pull-out each for purses, necklaces, shoes and magic wands.
-I used the big bottom drawer for hats as we have quite a few cowboy hats in our dressup collection – yippeekiyay!
+I used the big bottom drawer for hats as we have quite a few cowboy hats in our dress-up collection – yippeekiyay!

 This piece was a diamond in the rough just waiting for a little bit of KLC.

-Total cost you ask?
+The total cost you ask?